A. David’s anger at Nabal.

 c.
 David also took Ahinoam of Jezreel, and so both of them were his wives: Though Abigail was David’s “second marriage,” with Ahinoam David took a second wife and will add many more wives.

 i.
 Was this inappropriate?
-It wasn’t directly sin, because God hadn’t commanded against it.
+It wasn’t a direct sin, because God hadn’t commanded against it.
 But it did go against God’s ideal, His plan for oneness in a marriage relationship.
-David was a man of great passions and as a part of that he had many wives.
+David was a man of great passions, and this contributed to his marriages to many wives.
 But because David never really followed God’s plan and purpose for marriage, his family life was never blessed and peaceful.
 Family trouble brought David some of the greatest trials of his life.

 d.
 Here is your maidservant, a servant, to wash the feet of the servants of my lord: Abigail did not allow her success with David or the death of Nabal make her arrogant or bossy.
 She greeted the servants of David with the greatest humility.